World Thalassemia Day

 Thalassemia Minor or Thalassemia Trait.
 In this condition, the lack of beta protein is not great enough to cause problems in the normal functioning of the hemoglobin.
 A person with this condition simply carries the genetic trait for thalassemia and will usually experience no health problems other than a possible mild anemia.
 As in mild alpha thalassemia, physicians often mistake the small red blood cells of the person with beta thalassemia minor as a sign of iron-deficiency anemia and incorrectly prescribe iron supplements.

 Thalassemia Intermedia.
-In this condition the lack of beta protein in the hemoglobin is great enough to cause a moderately severe anemia and significant health problems, including bone deformities and enlargement of the spleen.
+In this condition, the lack of beta protein in the hemoglobin is great enough to cause a moderately severe anemia and significant health problems, including bone deformities and enlargement of the spleen.
 However, there is a wide range in the clinical severity of this condition, and the borderline between thalassemia intermedia and the most severe form, thalassemia major, can be confusing.
-The deciding factor seems to be the amount of blood transfusions required by the patient.
+The deciding factor seems to be the number of blood transfusions required by the patient.
 The more dependent the patient is on blood transfusions, the more likely he or she is to be classified as thalassemia major.
 Generally speaking, patients with thalassemia intermedia need blood transfusions to improve their quality of life, but not in order to survive.

 Thalassemia Major or Cooley’s Anemia.
 This is the most severe form of beta thalassemia in which the complete lack of beta protein in the hemoglobin causes a life-threatening anemia that requires regular blood transfusions and extensive ongoing medical care.
 These extensive, lifelong blood transfusions lead to iron-overload which must be treated with chelation therapy to prevent early death from organ failure.

 Thalassemia occurs when there’s an abnormality or mutation in one of the genes involved in hemoglobin production.
 You inherit this genetic defect from your parents.